-On January 23, 2020, an amendment was issued to IAS 1 to address inconsistencies with how entities apply the standards over classification of current and non-current liabilities.
-The amendment serves to address whether, in the statement of financial position, debt and other liabilities with an uncertain settlement should be classified as current or non-current.
+On January 23, 2020, an amendment was issued to IAS 1 Presentation of Financial Statements to address inconsistencies with how entities classify current and non-current liabilities.
+The amendment serves to address whether debt and other liabilities with an uncertain settlement date should be classified as current or non-current in the Consolidated Balance Sheets.
 This amendment is effective on January 1, 2023.
-The Company intends to adopt this amendment in its consolidated financial statement for the annual period beginning January 1, 2023.
+The Company intends to adopt this amendment in its Consolidated Financial Statements or the annual period beginning January 1, 2023.
 The extent of the impact of the adoption of this amendment has not yet been determined.